paapaabdullahm/angular-cli/README.md

-# **Node.js is a JavaScript-based platform for server-side and networking applications.**

->Node.js is a software platform for scalable server-side and networking applications.
-Node.js applications are written in JavaScript and can be run within the Node.js runtime on Mac OS X, Windows, and Linux without changes.
+# **Angular CLI**

+>The Angular CLI is a command line interface tool that can create a project, add files, and perform a variety of ongoing development tasks such as testing, bundling, and deployment.

 &nbsp;
 ## Example Usage

-**with docker run**

-`$ docker run -it --rm --name my-app  pam79/node`

 &nbsp;
 **with docker-compose.yml file**

-* This setup assumes you are using [**docker-gen**](https://hub.docker.com/r/jwilder/docker-gen/) and [**nginx-proxy**](https://hub.docker.com/r/jwilder/nginx-proxy/)
+* This setup assumes you are using nginx behind [**nginx-proxy**](https://hub.docker.com/r/jwilder/nginx-proxy/) and [**docker-gen**](https://hub.docker.com/r/jwilder/docker-gen/) discovery tool
->You should also reate an external network with the name: proxy-tier or similar.
+>You should also create an external network with the name: proxy-tier or similar along side.

 &nbsp;
 * Make a new directory for your app and touch it with compose file